Crassus-Dev/Cyberpatriot-Linux-Script/README.md

 **License**

 This project is licensed under the GNU Public License 3.0.
-Please abide by the rules laid out in the [a relative link](LICENSE).
+Please abide by the rules laid out in the [License](LICENSE).